yc1u18/climate-analysis/README.md

 # Climate Analysis Toolkit
 ## NBIC RSG Training
 This is a set of python scripts designed to analyse climate datafiles.

+If you're interested in collaborating email me at y.cook@soton.ac.uk